Shareuhack | Is MCP Dead? 3 Scenarios Where Skill and CLI Can't Replace It

 MCP's convenience comes with real security risks — not theoretical ones.

-The Coalition for Secure AI (CoSAI) whitepaper in 2026 identified over 40 MCP-specific threat categories.
-According to the Zuplo MCP Report, 24% of public MCP servers currently have zero authentication.
+The Coalition for Secure AI (CoSAI) whitepaper in 2026 identified 12 core threat categories covering nearly 40 distinct threats.
+According to the Zuplo MCP Report (public ecosystem survey), 24% of public MCP servers currently have zero authentication.
+A separate Bloomberry survey analyzing 1,412 servers (public and private) found the zero-auth rate at 38.7% -- the difference comes from sample coverage.

 Real Attacks That Have Happened